A30 road: 20th century

 The section between Honiton and Exeter in East Devon was upgraded in 1999 to dual carriageway, giving quicker access to Exeter International Airport.
-This road was built under the Design Build Finance Operate (DBFO) scheme by the private consortium Connect A30, who receive a shadow toll from the Government for each vehicle travelling along the road.
+This road was built under the Design Build Finance Operate (DBFO) Private Finance Initiative scheme by the private consortium Connect A30, who receive a shadow toll from the Government for each vehicle travelling along the road.
 Archaeological investigations during the work found a Roman cavalry garrison and later settlement at Pomeroy Wood.
 There were several protests by environmentalists during construction and the particular nature of the DBFO scheme, with a long-lasting occupation of sites on the planned route, focused around Fairmile.
 Swampy received press attention for his part in this protest.
 In 2016, President of The Automobile Association, Edmund King, claimed that the action had led to a slowdown in road construction throughout Britain.

 21st century

 During 2006 one of the main bottlenecks on the road was removed when the Merrymeet roundabout between Okehampton and Exeter near Whiddon Down was replaced with a grade-separated junction and dual carriageway.

 Since the Bodmin to Indian Queens project was completed in late 2007, the new dual carriageway runs to the north of Goss Moor.
 The previous road has been converted to a cycle lane.
 In December 2012 it was announced that 2.8 miles from Temple to Higher Carblake would be upgraded to a dual carriageway.
 Building started in early 2015, and was completed in summer 2017.
 This work made the A30 continuous dual carriageway between the M5 at Exeter and Carland Cross in Cornwall.

 On 17 January 2008, British Airways Flight 38 crash-landed near the Great South West Road southeast of Heathrow Airport.
 Shortly before the crash landing, the captain of the Boeing 777 involved was able to clear the A30 by raising the flaps, saving the lives of motorists on the ground.

-In 2014, the A30 was identified as one of several key routes in the Government's Road Investment Strategy, turning it into a strategic corridor for southwest England.
-This includes further dual carriageway improvements east of Honiton towards the Blackdown Hills and between Chiverton Cross and Carland Cross.
+In December 2014, the stretch of the A30 in Devon and Cornwall was identified as a key route for improvement in the government's Road Investment Strategy.
+This includes further dual carriageway improvements east of Honiton towards the Blackdown Hills, and between Chiverton Cross and Carland Cross.

 In 2022, the casket of Queen Elizabeth II was driven partially on this road en route to Windsor Castle, her final resting place.